HiT-Hi-FiT-Hai/hhfh-docs/README.md

 ============================

 Repository for storing help files related to features and commands for use on *HiT Hi FiT Hai* DC++ hub.
-If you think any of them can be rewritten or tweaked you have an idea/suggestion for anything; fork/clone this repository to your account and send us a pull request.
+If you think any of them can be repharased or tweaked you have an idea/suggestion for anything; fork/clone this repository to your account and send us a pull request.